Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-03-Data-for-software-engineering/Section-02-Standard-Data-Types/index.md

     type: question
     open: false

-For each piece of information below, choose the most appropriate Python data type and explain why:
+For each piece of information below, choose the most appropriate data type and explain why:

 1. A student's email address